 Cultivating and Honoring Accomplishments:

 You are already accomplishing a lot in your life!
 Some days an accomplishment is going to be showering or cooking.
 While other days it might be finishing or continuing to work on a big project at work or for school.
-Take time to honour the accomplishments you are already achieving.
+Take time to honor the accomplishments you are already achieving.
 What meaning do those accomplishments have for you (upholding values, self-care, reflecting personality traits you appreciate, etc.)?
 Take a moment, right now, to reflect on 1 accomplishment of your day so far.
-Mine is not reaching for a second cup of coffee, upholding a value of moderation and of mindful consumption.
+Mine is not reaching for a second cup of coffee, upholding the value of moderation and mindful consumption.

 Creating new goals will also feed into the accomplishment category.
 If you need guidance in creating a new goal, start by making a SMART goal.
 This means specific, measurable, achievable, relevant, and time-bound.
 For example, if your goal is to spend more time with friends, a SMART goal might be to reach out to 3 friends via phone call by the end of the week (Sunday evening).
 If you have a broad goal of something like “be happier” – try to identify an action step that will apply to this goal.
 For example, engage in 1 self-care activity for a minimum of 15 minutes every day this week – and then include for yourself some self-care activity ideas to make it easier when the time comes to implement one!
-If you do create a larger goal, break it into smaller goals, or check points, to celebrate along the way.
+If you do create a larger goal, break it into smaller goals, or checkpoints, to celebrate along the way.